stakater-archive/StakaterCloudDocs-Archived/content/sre/tilt/step-by-step-guide.md

 # Step by Step Guide

-1. Enable creation of sandbox namespaces/environments for your tenant
+1. Enable sandbox namespace/project/environment for your tenant

 2. Login to cluster